 Did you know that 92% of all surveyed businesses are undergoing digital transformation?

+This points to the fact that focusing on short-term business performance and ignoring the positive impact that comes with an emphasis on personal development can prove detrimental to an organisation's growth.
 We all know that the wave of digital transformation has been putting pressure on businesses right across Europe.
 But how much do we know about the actual level of impact and the overall reaction to this pressure?
 In a unique new study, IDC worked together with Cornerstone OnDemand to understand how this is impacting organisations and discovered a range of different strategies being implemented to deal with some of these internal pressures.
 Whether it’s the availability of talent or recruiting for the age of disruption there are many new challenges facing organisations today.

 [check out the results from the study here]